johatfie/microservices-properties/README.md

-# microservices-properties
+# Widgets Are Us configuration files

-Configuration properties files for microservices project
+Configuration yaml files for the Widgets Are Us microservices demonstration project